gdanezis/PET-Exercises/Lab01Basics/README.md

 - This task requires you to implement a simple hybrid encryption scheme, guided by the scheme presented in the slides.
 In a nutshell you may assume that Alice and Bob are aware of each other's public keys, and use those to eventually derive a shared key.
 This shared key is eventually used to key an AES-GCM cipher to protect the integrity and confidentiality of a message.

-- Note there are two ways of implementing this task:
-    (1) You may assume the shared public keys are encryption keys and derive a shared key from them; or (2) You may assume that the shared keys are verification keys, and use the associated private keys to sign an ephemeral fresh public key to encrypt messages.
-The second option provides a stronger form of perfect forward secrecy.
-Any option satisfies the requirement of this exercise.
+- You may assume that the public key passed to `dh_encrypt` is the public encryption key of the recipient, and the `aliceeSig` parameter is the signature key of Alice the sender.
+Conversely, the `priv` paramemter of `dh_encrypt` is the receipient's (Bob) secret decryption key and `aliceVer` a public verification key for a signature scheme.

 - As part of this task you MUST implement a number of tests to ensure that your code is correct.
 Stubs for 3 such tests are provided, namely `test_encrypt`, `test_decrypt` (which are self explanatory), and `test_fails` which is meant to check for conditions under which the decryption must fail.
 At least these should be implemented in the code file, but feel free to implement more.